exercism/website-copy/pages/terms.md

 It is your responsibility to ensure that the content you upload to the Platform is compatible by the CC BY-SA license and includes any appropriate attribution.
 This agreement means that you cannot revoke permission for us to use any content you upload.

-You agree NOT to include personal information (such as, but not limited to, names, phone numbers, and email addresses) within any content you contribute to the Platform
+You agree NOT to include personal information (such as, but not limited to, names, phone numbers, and email addresses) within any content you contribute to the Platform.

 #### User Contributed Content - Moderator/Feedback content

-If you participate on our Platform as a Moderator, then any content you upload as part of providing feedback on a user's Solution will be considered User Contributed Content, and licensed in the same way as that of the Solution (see the above section).
+If you participate on our Platform as a Mentor, then any content you upload as part of providing feedback on a user's Solution will be considered User Contributed Content, and licensed in the same way as that of the Solution (see the above section).

-Specifically, this means that all mentor feedback will be licensed under a Creative Commons license.
-It is important that you ensure that the feedback you supply (including any further code-samples) are compatible with that license.
+Specifically, this means that all Mentor feedback will be licensed under a Creative Commons license.
+It is important that you ensure that the feedback you supply (including any further code-samples) is compatible with that license.

 #### What is this licensing, and why are we using it?